Lucy Wamsley: Training

-Wamsley worked at Birmingham Children’s Hospital for two years before moving to The London Hospital, Whitechapel, in 1893.
+Wamsley worked at Birmingham Children's Hospital for two years before moving to The London Hospital, Whitechapel, in 1893.
 She trained under matron Eva Luckes as a Paying Probationer before completing her training as a Regular Probationer in October 1895.

 Career

 After Wamsley completed her training she worked at The London as a Holiday Sister; Night Sister and Ward Sister for five years.

-In 1900 she was recommended by Luckes as matron to reorganise the nursing department of the failing Royal Orthopaedic Hospital.
+In 1900 she was recommended by Luckes as matron to reorganise the nursing department of the failing Royal Orthopaedic Hospital, and took staff including Mary Pinsent with her.
 She resigned after 18 months.
 From May 1902 she was Matron of the London Hospital Herman de Stern Convalescent Home in Felixstowe, Suffolk until 1908.

 In February 1908 Wamsley was appointed Matron, Royal Victoria Infirmary, Newcastle-upon-Tyne, a post she held until 1913.
 From 1909 she also held the post of Principal Matron in the Territorial Force Nursing Service until 1913.
 Wamsley was in charge of the First Northern Hospital, with 120 nurses, which was one of a network of military hospital's established nationwide to provide trained nurses in the event war broke out.
 She would have been selected for this prestigious and responsible position because of her position as matron of the 280 bedded hospital and leadership skills within the profession.
 As a Principal Matron she had significant responsibility and would have been in overall charge of the nursing departments in the area.

 In about 1913 Wamsley was appointed by John Burns at the Ministry of Health to be a Lady Inspector in the Local Government Board, Scarborough, Yorkshire.
 Initially she was an Inspector for The Homes of Children who were boarded out, and then she inspected Poor Law Hospitals.
 Initially she met much opposition, but she is credited with improving the London County Council Hospitals.

 Wamsley was an early member of the College of Nursing and joined in 1919, indicating she supported the Registration of Nurses Bill.